 What a magnificent picture this presents for our consideration: a vast view of evolution as the opening of buds of our human potentials into flowers of civilization, and really of those dormant in the energy field of the planet itself!
 As some scientists are beginning to proclaim, recent discoveries about the universe suggest to them that it is a conscious system.
 If this is recognized generally, then evolution must be considered to be directed by some kind of a cosmos-spanning consciousness, since a pattern appears to be innate throughout its domains.

-(Reprinted from Sunrise magazine, August/September 1993.
+(From Sunrise magazine, August/September 1993.
 Copyright © 1993 by Theosophical University Press)